fwillett/speechBCI/README.md

 ## Installation

-NeuralDecoder should be installed as a python package (pip install -e .).
+NeuralDecoder should be installed as a python package (pip install -e .) using Python 3.9.
 LanguageModelDecoder needs to be compiled first and then installed as a python package (see LanguageModelDecoder/README.md).